 - Have a producer or assistant.
 If possible, have someone who can focus on the technology and answering chats from learners so you can just focus on facilitating.

 - Set expectations.
 At the start, make people understand that they will get out of the training what they put into it.
 A passive learner will have a much different experience of the same training than a fully attentive one.
 You might want to ask people to review and print out their Everything DiSC profile and have it next to them during your training.

 - Communicate goals and schedule.
 Make sure you are clear up top about the goals, agenda, and duration of the session.
 If you will be taking breaks (which are recommended for longer sessions), let people know up front.

 - Show progress.
 As you move through the training, return often to the agenda so attendees have a good sense of how much has been covered and how much is left.
 It’s easier for learners to focus when they can see the end point.

 - Invite frequent participation.
 This may mean asking questions that participants verbally respond to, using the poll function of many online training platforms, or asking people to “raise their hands” if they agree or disagree with something.
 The Wiley trainers ask for a response of some kind every three minutes or so.
 As they say, “We’re not doing webinars, we’re doing interactive education.”

 - Break into small groups.
-Many online learning platforms allow for break-out groups.
-Having groups of 2-3 people discuss something and report back to the full group can be a great way to increase engagement.
+Many online learning platforms allow for breakout groups.
+Having groups of two to three people discuss something and report back to the full group can be a great way to increase engagement.